anumkhanit/azure-wireshark-network-protocols/README.md

    - On Windows 10 VM, run `ipconfig /renew` to request a new IP address.
    - Observe the DHCP traffic in Wireshark.
    - Use this link for a cheat sheet (with explanation) commands https://www.ninjaone.com/blog/ipconfig-commands/

+***📖 Note: The purpose of this DHCP is that it assigns IP addresses automatically, perferably forcing a new request if done correctly.
+You'll notice that DHCP Discover, Offer, Request, and Acknowledge as known messages.
+For more information about the ipconfig commands blog post above***

 ### DNS Traffic